gilmoregrills/msc-project/implementation/README.md

 This folder contains three main components:

-1. Python module that performs the principle components analysis, individualisation and reconstruction processes.
+1. Python program that performs the principle components analysis, individualisation and reconstruction processes.

 2. VR environment for testing and generating the data that will feed into the Python module.

-3. Individualised HRTFs, generated from the python module for use in the VR environment.
+3. WebVR environment that was pursued for a little while before going with another plan